dmarszk/leon3-grlib/designs/leon3-criticallink-5csx/README.txt

 Important notes
 ---------------

-* The HPS part of the system requires ARM-processor to be booted.
+* The HPS (Hard Processing System) part of the system requires ARM-processor to be booted.
 If the HPS system is not booted, the bridges will not work.

-* This template was designed with using the Linux image delivered with the board in mind.
+* This project was designed having in mind a Linux image delivered with the board.

 * The JTAG debug link requires a system clock frequency several times higher than the JTAG clock to function properly.
 To reduce the